Nonprofit Case Interview: IFOS Framework, Bridgespan Process, and Prep Plan (2026)

 Operations

 How are programs delivered?
 What is the cost structure?
-Where are there operational bottlenecks — capacity, talent, technology?
+Where are there operational bottlenecks in capacity, talent, or technology?
 What does program expansion require?

 Stakeholders